Dossierr/.github/profile/README.md

 # License, Open Source and Creative Commons
 The collection of works are published on Github and under the BY-NC-ND creative commons license.
 This is because we value transparency, as well as want others to benefit from our work.
-This means you'll be able to host your own sessions using the materials, code and methodology we developed.
+This means you'll be able to host your own version of the code we developed.
 Restrictions do apply: we do not permit: using the works for commercial purposes, redistribution and modification.
-If you do want to use these materials send us a [message](https://mapmaker.nl/contact) to work out a license agreement.
+If you do want to use the code commercially please reach out for a license agreement.